cambryrene/constellation-directory-24078/src/pages/contact.md

   is_required: true
   logo: ''
   link: ''
-submit_label: Send Message
+submit_label: 'Submit your business '
 template: contact
-subtitle: ''
+subtitle: 'Add your business to the directory by submitting the form below.
+Only Constellation Club members'' businesses will be listed, so we will verify your membership before posting. '
-excerpt: Submit your business to the Constellation Club Directory
+excerpt: Submit your business to the Constellation Club Directory.

 ---
-To get in touch fill the form below.
+###### Any personally-identifiable information (PII) will not be displayed in a publicly-accessible way as per your country's privacy laws.
+All information submitted (besides the contact email address) will appear as part of the business listing.